-On the HPA300, buttons labelled “Germ,” “General clean,” “Allergen,” and “Turbo.” are actually speed settings from lowest to highest.
+You see buttons labelled “Germ,” “General clean,” “Allergen,” and “Turbo” on the HPA300.
+These are actually speed settings from lowest to highest.
 You’d want to keep the setting at Germ mode while sleeping since it is the most silent of the modes.
 At the next level i.e the General Clean mode, the air purifier makes a non-irritating white noise.
 The Allergen and the Turbo mode convert the machine into a beast to clean up the air fast.
 And beasts do make loud noises.
 On the Turbo mode, the HPA300 completely recycles the volume of the room’s air 5 times in an hour!

 There are Filter Change indicators as well.
 An LED light comes up when its time to change those dirty filters.
 The product manual states that the HPA300 can comfortably clean the air for rooms up to 465 square feet.
 For smaller rooms, its a waste to deploy an air purifier meant for larger spaces.
 So, we’d suggest to purchase one with optimum coverage.

 DIM THE LIGHTS WHEN NEEDED

 The Dimmer button on the console is useful when you don’t want distractions like during sleeping or reading.
 What this does is dim out the console lights.
 Press the same ‘DIMMER’ button to set the LED lights to your comfort level.
 Just so you know, the lights aren’t very flashy.

 PUT IT IN A CORNER